Where to stay fit in Berlin?

 Crossfit is very popular in Berlin: count on 110-170 EUR/month depending on how often you work out (drop-ins are about 20 EUR depending on location).

-An example of a more expensive gym (about 100 Euros a month) is Holmes Place with a more ‘upscale’ clientele and fabulous machines and a great sauna.
+An example of a more expensive gym (about 90-100 Euros a month) is Holmes Place with a more ‘upscale’ clientele and good machines and a sauna.
+But Fitness First seems to be giving them a run for their money.

 Berlin has lots of beautiful public swimming pools.
 The Neukölln monumental pool and the Mitte Bauhaus pool are two fantastic examples.
 There’s also a large ‘Europa Park’ Olympic-style complex.
 Many of the pools have sauna complex. http://www.berlinerbaederbetriebe.de/ The pools usually use a mix of Ozone with a small amount of added chlorine.